Ironmuffins/Javascript-Exercises/fibonacci/README.md

 ```

 New features:
-User can now input any positive number into the function and the correct result is returned.
+Does not accept negative numbers

 Existing features:
-Works with positive numbers.
+Works with positive and negative numbers.

 Future features:
-Will give error message on negative numbers.
 Will accept and convert strings to integers.